Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-Write a script that creates the table unique_id with id and name columns Write a script taht creates the database hbtn_0d_usa and the table state, with columns id and name Write a script that creates the database hbtn_0d_usa and table cities, with columns id, state_id, name
+Write a script that creates the table unique_id with id and name columns Write a script taht creates the database hbtn_0d_usa and the table state, with columns id and name Write a script that creates the database hbtn_0d_usa and table cities, with columns id, state_id, name Write a script that lists all the cities of California that can be found in the database